Business Wi-Fi Calling

 No additional cost

 As long as you have a compatible rate plan, Wi-Fi Calling is no additional cost.
-Your standard wireless rates will apply.
+Your standard wireless rates will apply, including any pay-per-use services and international calling rates.
+Additional fees may be charged by the Internet Service Provider supplying the Wi-Fi you're connecting to.

 No additional data